 Incorporating Metabolic Testing Results into Training

 Once information is collected, the metabolic profile can serve as a basis for a targeted plan to train smarter and more efficiently.
-Athletes receive a report that identifies areas where performance gains are possible so they can set target heart rate zones for training, develop nutritional strategies to burn fewer carbohydrates and improve metabolic efficiency, and improve their running or cycling mechanics to conserve energy.
+Athletes receive a report that identifies target heart rate training zones as well as areas where performance gains are possible –whether raising the aerobic ceiling (VO2max), raising lactate threshold to be able to sustain a faster pace, , developing strategies to burn fewer carbohydrates and improve metabolic efficiency, or improving running or cycling mechanics to conserve energy.

-Those interested in testing should plan to spend an hour or so at the center, although the actual testing generally takes 20 to 30 minutes.
+Those interested in testing should plan to spend o1.5 hoursat the center, although the actual testing generally takes 20 to 30 minutes.
 People receive preliminary results on the spot and later receive a complete detailed report.
-We find that the athletes are very happy to gain insight into their own physiology so they can fine tune their training, improve their performance and enjoy the satisfaction of personal achievement.
+We find that the athletes are very happy to gain insight into their own physiology so they can fine tune their training, improve their performance, and enjoy the satisfaction of personal achievement.

 Polly de Mille is the coordinator of performance services at the Tisch Performance Center at Hospital for Special Surgery.
 In addition to being a registered nurse, she holds a master’s degree in exercise physiology and is certified by the American College of Sports Medicine as a registered clinical exercise physiologist, exercise specialist and exercise test technologist.
 She is also a certified USAT Level 1 triathlon coach.